 The most convenient mode of transportation for getting around the Peloponnese is by car.

-Hiring a car will undoubtedly make for the most flexibility of your trip, giving you the freedom to come and go from each destination as you desire.
+Hiring a car will undoubtedly make for the most flexibility when exploring this region of Greece, giving you the freedom to come and go from each destination as you desire.

 There may be somewhere on the itinerary that you wish to spend more time in, and having your own car will give you this flexibility.
 You can browse options on Rentalcars.com which aggregates prices across a number of car rental companies.